DEK-Pham-The-Anh/symfony-nelmioapidoc/README.md

-# Symfony as an API platform
+# Symfony app as an API platform

 Symfony 5 app serving as an API platform built with NelmioApiDocBundle.